optimized/d6/README.md

 # d6

-d6 is modualr system for running shell commands, specifically aimed at running repetivie and complicated docker commands
+d6 is modular system for running shell commands, specifically aimed at running repetivie and complicated docker commands

 This is an alpha 0.0.1 version.